General Dynamics sees big savings from merging combat systems units

-WASHINGTON (Reuters) - Citing waning demand, weapons maker General Dynamics Corp (GD.N) on Monday said it would consolidate its two combat systems businesses and close the Charlotte, North Carolina, headquarters of one of them by the end of 2013.
+WASHINGTON, July 15 (Reuters) - Citing waning demand, U.S. weapons maker General Dynamics Corp on Monday said it would consolidate its two combat systems businesses and close the Charlotte, North Carolina, headquarters of one of them by the end of 2013.

 General Dynamics spokesman Rob Doolittle said the consolidation would result in significant savings for the company, although he declined to give any specific estimates.